Classification of interfacial water governed by water-polymer interactions in hydrated polymers: A molecular dynamics simulation study of ethylene-based and acrylate polymers: SIMULATION DETAILS

 \section{SIMULATION DETAILS}

 Each polymer was modeled using J-OCTA~\cite{JOCTA} with the OPLS-AA force field.~\cite{jorgensen1996Development} The polymer chains were constructed as atactic with a 1:1 stereoregularity and a degree of polymerization of 50.
 Additionally, quantum chemistry calculations were performed to determine atomic charges at a degree of oligomerization of 11 with the same form of tacticity, following the protocol described in Ref.~\onlinecite{kojima2021Water}.
 H atoms were added to both polymer terminal, and the number of polymer molecules in the simulation box was set to 20.
 Water molecules were represented by the TIP4P/2005 model~\cite{abascal2005General} and added to the systems under periodic boundary conditions to achieve the mass water contents of 0, 10, 25, 50, and 75 wt\%.
-MD simulations were carried out using GROMACS 2024.4,~\cite{abraham2015GROMACS} and the initial configurations were generated with PACKMOL.~\cite{martinez2009PACKMOL}
+MD simulations were carried out using GROMACS 2024.4,~\cite{abraham2015GROMACS} and the initial configurations were generated with PACKMOL.~\cite{martinez2009PACKMOL} It has been noted that caution is required when applying the OPLS-AA force field to PEG.~\cite{hoffmann2023Behavior} However, in this study, we employ the OPLS-AA force field to analyze all seven polymers in a consistent manner.

-After energy minimization, system equilibration was performed in a manner similar to that described in Ref.~\onlinecite{kojima2021Water}, with details provided in Table~II of the Supplementary Material. $NVT$ simulations employed the velocity-rescaling method for temperature control.~\cite{bussi2007Canonical} In $NPT$ simulations, temperature control was also achieved using velocity rescaling, while pressure was regulated using the stochastic cell-rescaling method.~\cite{bernetti2020Pressure} In all MD simulations, the time step was set to 1 fs.
+After energy minimization, system equilibration was performed in a manner similar to that described in Ref.~\onlinecite{kojima2021Water}, with details provided in Table~S2 of the Supplementary Material. $NVT$ simulations employed the velocity-rescaling method for temperature control.~\cite{bussi2007Canonical} In $NPT$ simulations, temperature control was also achieved using velocity rescaling, while pressure was regulated using the stochastic cell-rescaling method.~\cite{bernetti2020Pressure} In all MD simulations, the time step was set to 1 fs.
+MD Simulation snapshots are illustrated in Fig.~S1 of the Supplementary Material.